Three Levies men martyred in North Waziristan blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MIRANSHAH: Three personnel of the Levies force were martyred and one more sustained injuries in a blast in the Malik Shahi area in Shewa tehsil in North Waziristan district on Saturday, official sources said.
+PESHAWAR: Three Levies personnel embraced martyrdom and another was injured in a blast in the Sheva area of North Waziristan district on Saturday.

-The sources said that the explosives, planted during the night by unidentified miscreants near a check-post of the Levies force, went off when the Levies personnel arrived for duty in the morning.

-Three Levies personnel were martyred and one was injured in the blast.
-All of them were local residents.

-The local people placed the bodies of the martyred Levies soldiers on the Bannu-Thall road in protest against the incident.
-The protesters demanded the arrest of the perpetrators involved in the incident.
+Official sources told Geo News the explosives were planted near a checkpost.
+A district administration official told state media the explosion took place as the security personnel were performing their duties.
+The official also said the martyred and injured security personnel were residents of the area.

+The entire area was cordoned while a search operation was conducted.
+Meanwhile, Khyber Pakhtunkhwa Chief Minister Mahmood Khan strongly condemned the incident and expressed his grief over the loss of precious lives.
+In a statement in Peshawar, he said: “Such cowardly acts cannot deter our resolve against terrorism.”

-MIRANSHAH: Three personnel of the Levies force were martyred and one more sustained injuries in a blast in the Malik Shahi area in Shewa tehsil in North Waziristan district on Saturday, official sources said.
+PESHAWAR: Three Levies personnel embraced martyrdom and another was injured in a blast in the Sheva area of North Waziristan district on Saturday.

-The sources said that the explosives, planted during the night by unidentified miscreants near a check-post of the Levies force, went off when the Levies personnel arrived for duty in the morning.

-Three Levies personnel were martyred and one was injured in the blast.
-All of them were local residents.
+Official sources told Geo News the explosives were planted near a checkpost.
+A district administration official told state media the explosion took place as the security personnel were performing their duties.
+The official also said the martyred and injured security personnel were residents of the area.

+The entire area was cordoned while a search operation was conducted.
+Meanwhile, Khyber Pakhtunkhwa Chief Minister Mahmood Khan strongly condemned the incident and expressed his grief over the loss of precious lives.
+In a statement in Peshawar, he said: “Such cowardly acts cannot deter our resolve against terrorism.”